Get notified of page updates

 • blood in the urine or semen

-People with more advanced cancer may develop the following symptoms (note: these symptoms do not necessarily mean you have cancer; other conditions can cause the signs listed below):
+People with more advanced prostate cancer may develop the following symptoms (note: these symptoms do not necessarily mean you have cancer; other conditions can cause the signs listed below):

 • trouble getting an erection